hagege/child_themes/circles-wp/readme.txt

 = 1.0.6 =
 * Released: January 4, 2025
-* Added: New Style for accessible Link as button
+* Added: New style for paragraph, so that links can be displayed as buttons if necessary: Link as Button

 = 1.0.5 =
 * Released: December 10, 2024